perlacolon/INEL4206-Team-Cualquiera/README.md

 interface, this is where the user will be able to access in real time the temperature readings.
 As you may notice in Figure 5, there is a noticeable change between reading, this is because it was placed in room temperature first and then in the fridge.
 This to prove that the temperature sensor is working correctly.

 Node Red Documentation:

 - Aedes MQTT broker: enables MQTT node functionality.
 - MQTT-in Node: receives MQTT data from the ESP32 via the Lightsail Virtual Machine.
 - Function Nodes (Function 1, Function 2, Function 3): take msg.payload as input and use it as a parameter for a JavaScript function.
-These functions convert the MQTT voltage data of the ESP32 into temperature values using the data from Figure 1.
+These functions convert the MQTT voltage data of the ESP32 into temperature values using the data.
 Function 1 reformats the converted data to fit the table node, Function 2 reformats the converted data to fit the graph node, and Function 3 debugs.
 - Table: presents the input data as a table on the web page.
 - Graph node: uses the input data as the y axis in a graph (the x axis is time by default).